SchumacherFM/wordpress-to-hugo-exporter/README.md

 - Handle all-zeroes dates, including where GMT date is invalid but non-GMT date is usable

+Broken:

+- As with the original repo, you'll need to make some changes to the generated config.yaml file:
+    - Change `url` to `baseUrl`
+    - Change `name` to `title`

 ## License

 The project is licensed under the GPLv3 or later